-MICHIGAN Statute(s) and MICH.
+MICHIGAN Statute(s) and regulation(s) MICH.
 COMP.
-LAWS ANN. § 333.7457 (West 2021) regulation(s) Does state allow SSPs by No. statute/regulation?
-Do any municipalities or Yes; establishes an SSP and requires the usage of identification counties within state allow cards for staff, volunteers, and participants; requires a license to or ban SSPs by ordinance operate an SSP (Detroit). or regulation?
+LAWS ANN. § 333.7457 (West 2022) Does state allow SSPs by statute/regulation?
+No. Do any municipalities or counties within state allow or ban SSPs by ordinance or regulation?
+Yes; establishes an SSP and requires the usage of identification cards for staff, volunteers, and participants; requires a license to operate an SSP (Detroit).
 Prohibition on drug paraphernalia does not apply to the distribution of injection supplies for the purpose of preventing the transmission of infectious agents by JXN Harm Reduction and its board, staff, volunteers, and interns as authorized (Jackson).
 "Identification card" means a card issued by an authorized provider which: (1) permits the staff and volunteers of an SSP to pick up from, and distribute hypodermic needles to, participants; and (2) permits the participants to possess hypodermic needles or syringes (Milan).
 Program components N/A Miscellaneous provisions § 333.7457 - criminal provisions related to drug paraphernalia do not apply to an object sold, offered for sale, or given away by a state or local governmental agency or by a person specifically authorized by a state or local governmental agency to prevent the transmission of infectious agents.
-Recently proposed None. legislation
+Recently proposed legislation None.